nokotamustang/OpenGL_and_Vulkan_3D/README.md

 - Python 3.12.10, ModernGL, and Pygame
 - OpenGL C++23, Cmake 4.0, and GLFW

-In each division, I've written a summary of the code eco-system and setup guide for newbies; then a series of subsections with code demonstrations of techniques with an associated code folder provided in this repo for you to explore.
+In each division I've written a summary of the code eco-system and setup guide for newbies; then a series of subsections with code demonstrations of techniques with an associated code folder provided in this repo.

 It is accessible to skip to what section you want to read, however It might be better to stick around and work through the whole doc; I leave that up to you and am grateful for your time.